Aquafit Total Body Exercise

 PROGRESSIVE OVERLOAD

 The principle of Progressive Overload is also hugely important for continued fitness results.
 This principle basically states that if you always do what you always did, you will always get what you always got.
 It is important to progress your workouts by changing up variables, such as duration, frequency, modality or intensity/resistance.
 For example, progressing resistance in the pool can be as simple as applying more force to the water’s resistance, or it can mean adding equipment to create more resistance.
-Drag equipment, such as webbed gloves or the Aqualogix Upper & Lower Body Training System, are the most effective way of increasing the water’s resistance.
 WATCH Mark explain the importance of progressive overload.

 Enjoy the Water Exercise Circuit series.
 Now you can do your own split training routine in the pool by doing Upper Body on Day 1, Lower Body on Day 2 and then Total Body on Day 3.
 Aside from getting a good workout, I hope this series of videos has furthered your understanding on how to specifically target muscle groups in the water.
 PoolFit is committed to producing water workouts that provide results AND an enjoyment in exercising.
 We welcome your suggestions and feedback.
 Please feel free to utilize the new “Suggestion” feature on the app or email us directly.